JjayFabor/PythonProjects/TaskTracker/README.md

 ```bash
         python task_tracker.py add --title "Task 1" --description "Description of Task 1" --due "2023-12-31"
 ```
+This will also add a notification message if the task is due within 1 hour.

 * Options:
     * `title`: Title of the task (required).